-Make sure you’re familiar with the passport control and immigration procedures at Paris-Charles de Gaulle Airport.
+Make sure you’re familiar with the passport control and immigration procedures at Charles de Gaulle Airport.

 Always carry a valid passport or ID card when traveling by air.
 Don’t forget to check if you need any other documents, like a visa.